-(2) The USB Rules for Budgeting shall be discussed by the Rector and representatives of the USB Academic Senate and Board of Trustees.
-In accordance with the Act, a draft budget, with the rules for provisional budget as its integral part, shall be submitted for approval to the USB Academic Senate and Board of Trustees by the Rector.
+(2) The USB Rules for Budgeting shall be discussed by the Rector and representatives of the Academic Senate of the USB and the Board of Trustees.
+In accordance with the Act, a draft budget, with the rules for provisional budget as its integral part, shall be submitted for approval to the Academic Senate of the USB and the Board of Trustees by the Rector.
 If the draft budget is not approved by the Academic Senate of the USB, the Rector shall submit a new proposal within 14 days.
 In case of repeated failure to approve the budget proposal by the Academic Senate of the USB, the financial management of the USB shall be governed by the provisional budget.
 Should the draft budget be approved by the Academic Senate of the USB, the proposal is submitted for further approval in accordance with Section 14 (5) of the Act.
-Should the USB Board of Trustees return the draft budget to the USB Academic Senate to be renegotiated and the USB Academic Senate subsequently rejects the proposal, the USB's financial management shall be governed by the provisional budget.
+Should the Board of Trustees of the USB return the draft budget to the Academic Senate of the USB to be renegotiated and the Academic Senate of the USB subsequently rejects the proposal, the USB's financial management shall be governed by the provisional budget.

 (3) If a constituent part of the USB incurs a loss in its financial management at the end of the calendar year (i.e., negative economic result), the Rector may, after assessing the nature of the loss, impose a sanction.

-(4) The USB assets are entrusted to the Rector's Office, Faculties and other constituent parts of the USB.
+(4) The assets of the USB are entrusted to the Rectorate, faculties and other constituent parts of the USB.

-(5) The Bursar, Deans and Directors of other Constituent parts of the USB are accountable for efficient use of funds and proper management of USB assets to the Rector.
+(5) The Bursar, Deans and Directors of other constituent parts of the USB are accountable for the efficient use of funds and proper management of USB assets to the Rector.

 Admission Procedure and Conditions for Admission to Studies

-(1) Applicants submit an electronic application for admission to studies through the USB Information System, unless the Dean of the relevant faculty decides otherwise.
+(1) Applicants submit an electronic application for admission to studies through the Information System of the USB unless the Dean of the relevant faculty decides otherwise.
 In cases worthy of special consideration, the Dean may decide on an alternative method of submitting an application for admission to studies.

-(2) If the application lacks the prescribed essentials or contains other errors, the Study Department of the Faculty to which the application has been submitted shall invite the applicant to remedy these, setting them a reasonable deadline and instructing them on the consequences of not remedying the deficiencies within this deadline.
-If the applicant fails to comply to these provisions, the admission procedure shall be stopped.
-The Faculty than shall inform the applicant on the decision to stop the proceedings.
+(2) If the application lacks the prescribed essentials or contains other errors, the Study Department of the faculty to which the application has been submitted shall invite the applicant to remedy these, setting them a reasonable deadline and instructing them on the consequences of not remedying the deficiencies within this deadline.
+If the applicant fails to comply with these provisions, the admission procedure shall be stopped.
+The faculty than shall inform the applicant on the decision to stop the proceedings.

 (3) The USB sets a fee for administrative costs connected with the admission procedure pursuant to Section 58 (1) and (4) of the Act.
 This fee is payable on the date of submitting the application for admittance to studies.
-An application submitted without a fee for the cost of administrative costs associated with the admission procedure, is considered to be a defective application pursuant to paragraph 2.
-An applicant who does not pay this fee within the set deadline has not fulfilled the basic condition for admission to studies.
+An application submitted without a fee for the cost of administrative costs associated with the admission procedure is considered to be a defective application pursuant to paragraph 2.
+An applicant who does not pay this fee within the set deadline does not fulfil a basic condition for admission to studies.

-- the maximum number of applicants admitted in the relevant degree programme;
+h) the maximum number of applicants admitted to the relevant degree programme;

-- information on whether the Faculty will allow the applicant to consult their file or provide the candidate with a copy of the file;
+i) information on whether the faculty will allow the applicant to consult their file or provide the candidate with a copy of the file;

 (6) If there is an entrance examination, the candidate shall be invited in writing.